sonmarcho/sonmarcho.github.io/5-passions.md

 week)
 </blockquote>

+Also, I explained above that we use 的 to modify *nouns*.
+There actually exists a modifier for verbs and adjectives, to describe the manner or degree: 得 /
+<i>de</i>.
 And we could go on and on and on like this...

 #### Quantifying objects
 One last fun thing I really want to mention about the grammar is the
 quantifiers: whenever you quantify an object ("one cat", "two cats", etc.) you have to use a quantifier between the number and the quantified object.
-For instance, "one" is 一 / yi, and "cat" is 猫 / mao.
-One wouldn't simply say 一猫 / yi mao / "one cat": a quantifier is missing.
-Generally speaking, it is possible to use 个 / ge:
+For instance, "one" is 一 / <i>yi</i>, and "cat" is 猫 / <i>mao</i>.
+One wouldn't simply say 一猫/ <i>yi mao</i> / "one cat": a quantifier is missing.
+Generally speaking, it is possible to use 个 / <i>ge</i>:

 <blockquote style="font-style: normal">
 一 <b>个</b> 猫<br>